lr-sk/libraryApp/README.md

 The main idea of this app is to manage a real library by a librarian.

-This project build with Maven.
+This project build with Maven. \n
-For managing database used PostgreSQL.
+For managing database used PostgreSQL. \n
 In this project used:
   * java 8+
   * servlet api